 Then I turned my thoughts to consider wisdom, and also madness and folly.
 What more can the king's successor do than what has already been done?
 I saw that wisdom is better than folly, just as light is better than darkness.
-The wise have eyes in their s heads, while the fool walks in the darkness; but I came to realize that the same fate overtakes them both.
-Then I said to myself, "The fate of the fool will overtake me also.
+The wise man has eyes in his head, while the fool walks in the darkness; but I came to realize that the same fate overtakes them both.
+Then I thought in my heart, "The fate of the fool will overtake me also.
 What then do I gain by being wise?"
-I said to myself, "This too is meaningless."
-For the wise, like the fool, will not be long remembered; the days have already come when both have been forgotten.
-Like the fool, the wise too must die!
+I said in my heart, "This too is meaningless."
+For the wise man, like the fool, will not be long remembered; in days to come both will be forgotten.
+Like the fool, the wise man too must die!
 (Ecclesiastes 2:12-16)